Eryoneta/MesaDigital/README.md

 # MesaDigital
- A connection between an Android device and a computer, the device controlling the computer
+ A connection between an Android device and a computer, the device controlling the computer while seeing it's screen image.

+## -Work in progress-